 Who's the boss?
 Bill Rammell, a former Minister of State for Further and Higher Education, has been Vice Chancellor and Chief Executive since 2012.

 Prospectus: 01234 400 400 or order one online here.

 What you need to know

-Vital statistics: The newly merged institution has around 24,000 students from more than 100 countries, with 36 per cent of these being 25 and over.
+Vital statistics: Around 24,000 students from more than 100 countries, with 17 per cent of these being 25 and over.

-Bursaries: Awarded 1,900 scholarships in 2012/13.
-Sets aside £5m to give financial help to students who need it most.
+Bursaries: Awarded over 2,000 scholarships and bursaries in 2013/14.
+Sets aside £5m annually to give financial help to students who need it most.
 Partakes in the National Scholarship Programme to assist students from households with incomes below £25,000.
-There are various other scholarships and bursaries available, based on a wide range of criteria including excellence. in academia and sport.
+There are various other scholarships and bursaries available, based on a wide range of criteria including excellence in academia and sport.
 See here for more details.

 The fun stuff

 Nightlife: The main haunts in Luton are the students' union bar ‘The Lounge’ or ‘sub2’, a union owned nightclub, plus popular local clubs Bling, Edge and Liquid, along with bars Yates's and Brookes.
 In Bedford, students love Bar Soviet, Esquires, New York New York, Time Out and Oxygen, but also have the option to stay on campus with the ‘Pub in the Hub’.
 Milton Keynes bars and clubs include The Living Room, Groove and Cookies and Cream.
 Aylesbury boasts a few popular venues too.

 Price of a pint: About £3 in both Luton and Bedford, with plenty of student drinks deals in the union and clubs in town.

 Sporting reputation: Could be better at 74th in the BUCS league.